boki1/boki1/README.md

 <h4 align="left">Hi, there.
 Here's some info about me.</h4>

-- 👨‍💻 Currently exploring the depths of theoretical Computer Science at FMI.
+- 👨‍💻 Currently studying "Informatics" at FMI.

 - ⤴️ Improving my **C** and **C++** skills